 What happens to waste from the clearing activities?

 Polk-Burnett’s contractors have a clear set of standards for handling debris from clearing operations.
 Wood that is large enough for firewood or sale by the owner can be cut to 100-inch lengths upon request and will be left for the owner’s use.
 Smaller debris generally is spread or piled along the cleared area except near homes or cabins, where it is chipped and removed.
 Special requests should be discussed when the contractor contacts you about clearing activities.
 On occasion, Polk-Burnett has wood chips available on a first-come, first-served basis.
-If you are interested in getting a load of wood chips dropped off at your location, please visit our Poles/Woodchips section of this website for more information.

 Why don’t you put all those lines underground so you don’t have to cut the trees?

 It’s simply too expensive.
 The initial cost of running lines underground throughout rural areas is prohibitively high.
 You and all Polk-Burnett members already have a significant investment in the existing system.
 In addition, the reliability of underground lines has yet to be proven.
 Many of the underground lines installed in the 1970s have begun to fail prematurely, which leads to additional expense to replace them.
 Underground lines have half the useful life of overhead lines.

 I have a tree that I want to cut down, but it is near the power lines.
 Will Polk-Burnett cut it down for me?